Installing the BREWHA 100% stainless heating element

 - Take the cap off the guard by loosening the clamp where the black cord enters the guard.
 Use a flashlight to look inside

 - If there is any moisture appearing behind the seal, hand tighten using an element wrench or socket (one can be purchased from the bottom of the list on the heater page or at local hardware stores).
 A screwdriver can be placed through the two wrench holes to give a little more leverage but don't over-tighten or the gasket can squeeze out the sides.
-If the gasket buckles and squeezes out, loosen the element until the gasket pulls in and then tighten again.
-Generally several attempts will correct it.
+If the gasket buckles and squeezes out, try applying a little food grade lubricant so that the gasket doesn't buckle, and/or loosen the element until the gasket pulls in and then tighten again.

 Other blog posts have been written discussing safe operation and preventing dry-firing of the heating element.
 With proper use, the BREWHA Water Heating Element will provide many, many years of service.